 Morro Alto e Pico da Sé

-Located on the Planalto Central, this Nature Reserve occupies 1572.93 hectares and integrates the Morro Alto, the highest point of the island with 914 metres of altitude, and the calderas Branca, Negra, Comprinda and Seca.
+Located on the Planalto Central, this area occupies about 1573 hectares and integrates the Morro Alto, the highest point of the island with 914 metres of altitude, and the calderas Branca, Negra, Comprinda and Seca.

-Caldeira Negra, with rocky and steep slopes, is occupied by the Lagoa Negra (or Lagoa Funda), which is the deepest lagoon of the Azores with a maximum depth of 113 metres.
+Caldeira Negra, with rocky and steep slopes, is occupied by the Lagoa Negra (or Lagoa Funda), which is the deepest lagoon of the Azores with about 113 metres of depth.

 Regarding vegetation, stand out the species of Frangula azorica, Laurus azorica, Ilex azorica, Vaccinium cylindraceum, Viburnum treleasei and Euphorbia stygiana subsp. stygiana.
 The humid Atlantic climate acts as an ecological modeller resulting in a “foggy area” with very strong winds and high precipitation, creating peatbogs mainly forested by Juniperus brevifolia, which are the biggest forest of Juniperus brevifolia of the Azores.
 These peatbogs extend along thick and continuous layers of Sphagnum spp., which gives this high area a peculiar physiognomy, different from the rest of the island's landscape.

 It is also an important zone for many migratory birds as the Egretta garzetta and it is the place that has the highest concentration of Sterna hirundo on the island’s interior.